 Following submission of proposals, agencies make SBIR awards based on small business qualification, degree of innovation, technical merit, and future market potential.
 Small businesses that receive awards then begin a three-phase program.

-- Phase II awards are up to $400,000, for a 24-month period of performance (plus an additional 12 months post-R&D for the development of a commercialization report) to expand Phase I results.
+- Phase II awards are up to $500,000, for a 24-month period of performance to expand Phase I results.
 During this time, the R&D work is performed and the developer evaluates commercialization potential.
 Only Phase I award winners are considered for Phase II.

 - Phase III is the period during which Phase II innovation moves from the laboratory into the marketplace.
 No SBIR funds support this phase.
 The small business must find funding in the private sector or other non-SBIR federal agency funding.